Nyabsi/blog/blogs/pico-4-ultra-review.md

 #### PCVR Streaming

+You can play all of your favorite PCVR games through PICO Connect which offers a wide range of features/

 PICO Connects supports up to 1000 Mbps H.264 / 150 Mbps HEVC with Wired connection and 300 Mbps H.264 / 150 Mbps Wireless.

 Using PICO Connect with a wire at 1000 Mbps H.264 is the best PCVR visual clarity you can get out of the device, but if you prefer using wireless then 300 Mbps H.264 is also a great option.

-The PICO Connect has a lot of latency, which really for me personally makes it unbearable for fast-phased games like Beat Saber on Steam but some people are less prone to it.
+The PICO Connect has a lot of latency, which really for me personally makes it unbearable for faster games like Beat Saber on Steam but some people are less prone to it.

 #### Desktop Multi-Tasking